-We Help Small Businesses With Working Capital Loans For Short & Long Term Projects.
+We Help Small Businesses With Working Capital Funding For Short & Long Term Projects.

 Which companies could get a boost from the bailout

-The request included $29 billion in grants (money not to be paid back) and $25 billion in loans and tax breaks.
+The request included $29 billion in grants (money not to be paid back) and $25 billion in funding and tax breaks.

 The airline industry has received criticism for asking for financial help even though many of the industry’s largest companies, such as American Airlines, Delta Air Lines and United Airlines, spent billions on stock buyback in recent years.